 Eduardo: Definitely.
 There are a lot of things to share.
-I will share some of them otherwise we will be talking here for hours and hours.
+I will share some of them; otherwise, we will be talking here for hours and hours.
 I will definitely start with the outside-the-classroom experiences because these are the ones that really mattered to me.
-The Global Lab program was special for me as in this program students go to a country and do consulting for a client.
-The client can be a company or the government, or a NGO in different parts of the world.
+The Global Lab program was special for me as in this program, students go to a country and do consult for a client.
+The client can be a company or the government, or an NGO in different parts of the world.
 I did a global lab in Ecuador this past spring break.
 This is a six-month consulting program wherein you get to visit the client.
 I was there in Ecuador for one week.
 I am on a project for the Government of Ecuador, our direct client, for which I visited farmers and food processing plants and helped the farmers to increase their income on their production of hearts of palm and golden berries, which grow very well in Ecuador.
 Having those interactions with farmers and government officials and understanding what their struggles are, is what I enjoy the most because I can use these learnings to make an impact.
-This is an amazing experience because in the process you visit different places and have a lot of fun with the colleagues.
+This is an amazing experience because in the process you visit different places and have a lot of fun with your colleagues.

-So in general, what I liked most about Kellogg was the opportunities for experiential learning outside the classroom.
-For example, I did a Marketing Lab which is also consulting for revamping a digital marketing strategy for a large retailer in USA.
+So. in general, what I liked most about Kellogg was the opportunities for experiential learning outside the classroom.
+For example, I did a Marketing Lab, which is also consulting for revamping a digital marketing strategy for a large retailer in the USA.
 I visited the client a couple of times, and we had amazing faculty supporting our team along the way and providing us coaching.
-We also had support of a consulting company for coaching purposes.
+We also had the support from a consulting company for coaching purposes.
 We had a big challenge and a big outcome at the end.
 So what I learned at Kellogg was relevant and impactful to companies.